Residents to start receiving annual canvass communications

 "If you don’t use the internet you can respond by telephone.
 Your email or letter will tell you how to respond by text message, automated telephone or by calling our office."

 If a name is added to a canvass response, we will invite them to register to vote.
-This can be done online in less than five minutes at www.gov.uk/register-to-vote.
+This can be done online in less than five minutes: register to vote.
 A paper registration form will be sent later in the canvass if the person doesn’t register online.

 - The Representation of the People Act 1983 places a duty on Electoral Registration Officers to maintain the electoral register for their area and to conduct an annual canvass of all residential properties.
 Simon McVey is the Electoral Registration Officer for South Lakeland.